d-grossman/videofacesummary/tinyface_detect/README.md

   * **nms_thresh** = TinyFace Detector threshold for non-maximum suppression
   * **verbose** = Print out information related to image processing time and vectorization results (default: False)

-### test TinyFace face detection on a set of hand labeled images
+### test TinyFace face detection on a set of hand labeled images (Detect Count) or PubFig dataset (IOU)

 Warning - TinyFace uses a large amount of memory to process large images.
 You may see a 'Killed' message if your container runs out memory.

 1. build the container
 ```Shell
 docker build -f Dockerfile.tinyface_detect -t vfs.tinyface_detect .
 ```